The Hobbit (1967 film): Production

 Producer William L. Snyder of Rembrandt Films had the film rights to Tolkien's work from 1964 to 1967 and intended to make a feature-length animated film of The Hobbit, working with Deitch as an animator and Bill Bernal as a writer.

 A proposed deal with 20th Century-Fox fell through, but Snyder was nevertheless required to meet his contractual obligation to produce a "full-color film" of The Hobbit by the 30th of June that year or lose his rights to the material (which had grown significantly in value due to a recent increase in interest in the works of Tolkien).

 Snyder asked Deitch to make a 12-minute version, quickly and cheaply, purely to fulfil the wording of the contract.
 As such, this version — which was never intended for public exhibition — has been considered an "ashcan copy" by many including Deitch himself.

 The short is only slightly animated; it consists mostly of camera movements over still pictures, with some cut-outs moving on the screen.
 Rushing through production, Snyder "premiered" the film on June 30, 1967 — the last day before his film rights would expire.
 He paid people a dime to give back to him, and then came and watched the film in a small Manhattan projection room.
 He had them sign statements that they had paid to see a Hobbit film, allowing Snyder to retain the rights.
 He then sold the rights back to Tolkien for approximately $100,000.

 The film remained unknown to Tolkien fans until 2012 when Deitch posted about the film's history on his blog.
-He stated that the film had been produced and released in 1966, but subsequent document discoveries confirmed that this happened in 1967.
+He stated that the film had been produced in 1966, but subsequent document discoveries confirmed that this happened in 1967.